Creekrat/reading-notes/html.md

    They provide clear code without the use of multiple divs.

    and on some occasions, extra JavaScript is needed for elements to work.

+   *CSS*

+   Cascading Style Sheets

+   Css is the design of a webpage.
+Made to make it all look pretty! :D